lirantal/essential-nodejs-security-book/manuscript/xss.md

 There are two primary methods to prevent XSS attacks:

-* **Filtering** - by filtering, or sanitizing the untrusted data that originated from the user's input the end result is that the data is modified and removed of the original text that it contained.
+* **Filtering** - by filtering, or sanitizing the un-trusted data that originated from the user's input the end result is that the data is modified and removed of the original text that it contained.
 If for example a user on a blog wanted to comment and give an example of the use of `<script>` tags then filtering based on a blacklist/whitelist  will remove any offending tags such as `<script>`, even if the user did not intend to execute this code on the browser maliciously but rather just to print it and share the text on the website.

  Pitfalls of filtering is that it relies on a blacklist or a whitelist which could be subject to frequent changes, hence it requires maintenance and error-prone, and it usually requires complex string manipulation logic that is often based on regular expressions which by themselves can become a security threat or simply not being written correctly to address future changes and string alterations that the programmer did not expect thus could be bypassed.

-* **Escaping/Encoding** - Unlike filtering, encoding the untrusted data preserves all the input which the user supplied by escaping potentially malicious characters with their display character encoding.
+* **Escaping/Encoding** - Unlike filtering, encoding the un-trusted data preserves all the input which the user supplied by escaping potentially malicious characters with their display character encoding.
 For example, if the input from the user is expected to be an HTML text and it is also treated as such, then in cases where the input is  `<script>alert('xss')</script>` then it is possible to encode the `<` symbol to its HTML entity representation which is `&lt;`.
 This character entity has also a number associated with, so the `<` symbol could also be represented with the string `&#60;` which will result in the same encoding behavior.
 Browsers know how to parse these entities and display them correctly.

  The important nuance of encoding data is to encode it with the correct context of where it will be used.
 JSON, HTML, and CSS are all different in their encoding and one does not match the other so based on where the input is planned to be utilized the correct form of encoding should be used.